Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Simulation Study

-Moving on to the particular choice of $C=3,K=25,n=5000$, we aim to find out the effectiveness of the proposed approach in identifying the leading category for varying degrees of difference between the true cell probabilities of the topmost two categories.
+Moving on to the particular choice of $C=3,K=25,n=5000$, we aim to find out the effectiveness of the proposed approach in identifying the leading candidates for varying degrees of difference between the true vote probabilities of the topmost two candidates.
 To that end, for $\boldp=(p_1,p_2,p_3)$, without loss of generality, we assume $p_1>p_2>p_3$.
-Now, data are generated for the above three processes by fixing $p_1-p_2=\delta$ where $\delta\in \{0.01,0.05,0.1,0.25\}$.
-For every choice of $\delta$ and for every DGP, we repeat the experiments and find out the mean accuracy in predicting the top category.
+Now, data are generated for the above three simulated elections by fixing $p_1-p_2=\delta$ where $\delta\in \{0.01,0.05,0.1,0.25\}$.
+For every choice of $\delta$ and for every SEO, we repeat the experiments and find out the mean accuracy in predicting the top candidate.
 Additionally, we also find out the average number of observations used by the method for making the prediction.
 These results are displayed in \Cref{tab:simulation-accuracy-vote}.

-It is evident that for DGP1, the method provides great prediction.
-Even when there is only 1\% difference in the probabilities of the top two categories, the method predicts the leading category correctly 96\% of the times.
-For larger than 1\% difference, it never fails to predict the leading category correctly.
-For DGP2, our method can predict the topmost category with more than 75\% accuracy whenever the probabilities of the top two categories differ by at least 5\%.
+It is evident that for SEO1, the method provides great prediction.
+Even when there is only 1\% difference in the probabilities of the top two candidates, the method predicts the leading candidate correctly 96\% of the times.
+For larger than 1\% difference, it never fails to predict the leading candidate correctly.
+For SEO2, our method can predict the topmost candidate with more than 75\% accuracy whenever the probabilities of the top two candidates differ by at least 5\%.
 This accuracy reaches the value of nearly 90\% for $\delta = 0.1$ and is 100\% if the difference in those two cell probabilities is 0.25.
-For the third DGP, the prediction accuracy is about 70\% for $\delta=0.1$.
+For the third SEO, the prediction accuracy is about 70\% for $\delta=0.1$.
 The accuracy improves steadily as $\delta$ increases.
-In the context of political election, one can say that the method will be able to predict the winner with high level of accuracy whenever there is a considerable difference between the $p_i$ values for the top two candidates.
+One can say that the method will be able to predict the winner with high level of accuracy whenever there is a considerable difference between the $p_i$ values for the top two candidates.
 If that difference is minute, which corresponds to a very closely contested election, the accuracy will drop.
 Additionally, we observe that in the most extreme cases, about 20\% of the times, the method never declares a winner with desired certainty, which is in line with what we should expect.